Decision-Stats/ppts/README.md

 # ppts
-learning resources in form of ppts and pdf, created by content team and interns.
+learning resources in form of ppts and pdfs, created by content team and interns.